 Email: dewc [at] outlook [dot] com Twitter: @d_ewc

-Courtenay is currently an MA Creative Producer at Mountview Academy of Theatre Arts.
-Before joining the course, Courtenay graduated from Royal Holloway with a BA (Hons) in Drama and Theatre Studies.
+Before joining Mountview, Courtenay graduated from Royal Holloway with a BA (Hons) in Drama and Theatre Studies.
 Whilst studying she played an active part in theatre on campus, producing/directing student productions and as Treasurer of the department’s drama society that produced over ten shows a year.
 In addition, she worked as General Manager at the Finborough Theatre and assisted the Producer at the Royal & Derngate, Northampton, for a three month placement.
 Courtenay is currently developing shows at fringe-scale and developing work for non-theatre spaces across the UK.
 Her passion is for Director’s theatre and contemporary, visual, new work in theatre and live or visual art.